veyron812/OrangeHRM/README.md

 Be careful.
 This is a Demo project, not a production code.
 Only because of that .env file with credentials was pushed to repository.
 Never push .env file with credentials to repository in your production code!
 Store them in safe vault (LastPass, 1Password, etc.) and share only across trusted team members.

+## Known flakiness
+Function get_current_user is used to get full name of current user.
+Unfortunately, this value randomly changes.
+Sometimes even during one browser session.
+That makes tests flaky.
+That should be discussed with developers to create the best approach in tests.